ren-kevin/ren-kevin.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD Finance candidate at the Kellogg School of Management at Northwestern University.
+I am a Ph.D.
+Finance candidate at the Kellogg School of Management at Northwestern University.

 ### Research Interests
 * Macro-Finance